bmegli/hardware-video-encoder/README.md

 Like in LGPL, if you modify this library, you have to make your changes available.
 Making a github fork of the library with your changes satisfies those requirements perfectly.

-Since you are linking to FFmpeg libraries.
-Consider also `avcodec` and `avutil` licensing.
+Since you are linking to FFmpeg libraries consider also `avcodec`, `avutil` and `avfilter` licensing.

 ## Additional information